fredrickmwenda/fredrickmwenda/README.md

 <br/>

-- 🔭 I’m currently working as a Backend Developer.
+- 🔭 I’m currently working as a Backend and Android Developer.
 - 🌱 I’m currently learning more about BlockChain.
-- 👯 I’m working as a an android & Backend Developer
 - 💬 Ask me about Flutter, Django  or any tech-related stuff.
 - 📫 How to reach me: [Twitter - @Basamiy](https://twitter.com/BaSamiy) , [Youtube - @progressivedeveloper](https://youtube.com/progressivedeveloper)
 - ⚡ Fun fact: I have always dreamed working for google.